ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

-Configs, Parameters, Mix-ins, and Everything In Between
+Configs, Parameters, Mixins, and Everything In Between
 ========================================================

 A significant portion of generators in the Chipyard framework use the Rocket Chip parameter system.